Set Up Code Intelligence

 Multi-Agent Coordination

-When multiple agents are working in the same repo, use momental_code_claim before editing files.
+When multiple agents are working in the same repo, use code_manage({ action: "claim" }) before editing files.
 It surfaces conflicts — if another agent has claimed a file, you're warned before writing to it.

 // Declare files before editing